 Buy Gundry MD Polyphenol-Rich Olive Oil here and save up to $66.00.

 I do not calculate macros, but I learned how to combine foods to make sure most of my calories (at least 70%) come from healthy fats and the rest from a mix of carbs and protein.
-If you can’t figure that out yourself, a macros calculator might help (there are plenty of apps available).
+If you can’t figure that out yourself, a macros calculator might help (plenty of apps are available).

 6. Treat fruit like candy

 Within a single generation we have gained unprecedented access to sweet fruit. […] Today, 365 days of high sugar fruit consumption is reading our bodies for a winter that never seems to come.

 Max Lugavere, Genius Foods

 I always had a pretty tough stomach and rarely got sick, but the few times I got sick were from fructose poisoning.
 At first, I couldn’t make the connection, but then I realized there was a pattern; when I ate a lot of fruit (because, you know, we are taught fruit is healthy), I felt yucky.

 I have not eliminated fruits from my life.
 I enjoy having seasonal fruits in small quantities, mainly those low in sugars like berries, peaches, apples, pears, plums, oranges, grapefruits, kiwi, plums, and pomegranate.
 They are a treat, and I enjoy them in moderation: twice or three times a week, about 1/4 cup berries, or half of bigger fruit, or a few slices of grapefruit or oranges in a salad.